simone-contorno/mynmpc/README.md

 A discussion about the possible improvements can be read <a href="TODO">here</a> in Section "TODO".

-<a name="conclusion"></a>
+<a name="conc"></a>
 # Conclusion
-I hope that this work can be useful to your purposes, if you have any question feel free to ask. <br>
+I hope that this work can be useful to your purposes, if you have any questions feel free to ask. <br>
 Videos of the given examples can be found on <a href="https://www.youtube.com/playlist?list=PLXuiUDYHp72dNS846t7llz_p0f-Nf_IVd">my YouTube channel</a>. <br>
 To cite this work please use the following BibTeX: